top of page

 2. Use Teflon Tape: Both kits come with white plumber's tape.
 Wrap this around the threads of the T-adapter to prevent drips.

 Paranoid about leaks?
-Place a Govee WiFi Water Sensor behind the toilet after installation to alert you if a drip starts.
+We always recommend placing a Best Smart Water Leak Detector behind the toilet after installation.
+It will alert your phone instantly if a drip starts.

 Final Verdict: Which One Should You Buy?